-Project Description: The project provides for the reconstruction of Taxiway A from the Runway 4 threshold to Taxiway A-3.
-The pavement geometry at the bend in the taxiway will be improved to provide the proper pavement width for Group IV aircraft that use Taxiway A. The project will include necessary improvements at the intersecting taxiways and the Taxiway A hold apron.
+Project Description: The project provides for the reconstruction of Taxiway A from Taxiway A to Taxiway A-3.
+The project will include necessary improvements at the intersecting taxiways and the Taxiway A hold apron.
 The work will include new rigid pavement, miscellaneous drainage improvements, electrical lighting circuit and runway guard light improvements and installation of appropriate pavement markings for the taxiway configuration.
 This project also provides for localized concrete pavement rehabilitation to extend the useful life of the pavement in areas not programmed for reconstruction, as recommended in the Pavement Management Study.